dareen22/Xenopus-laevis-WGS/README.md

 Paper:  "The allopolyploid genome of Xenopus laevis behaves like a functional diploid in extant populations"

-This repository contains two custom scripts used for analyzing genetic diversity and allele distribution in natural populations of Xenopus laevis.
+This repository contains two custom scripts used for analyzing genetic diversity in natural populations of Xenopus laevis.

 ## Repository Contents